 Solution: Guarantee net neutrality through legislation; introduce a bill to guillotine Ajit Pai live on Youtube; fight for a public broadband option so all areas will have access to a non-profit competitor

 Why: The free flow of information is vital to a civil society.
-Independent and small content creators who cannot buy access into the fast lane deserve the chance to be heard and to grow without their access speeds being slowed
+Independent and small content creators who cannot buy access into the fast lane deserve the chance to be heard and to grow without their access speeds being slowed.

 The War on Drugs

 Problem: The federal govenrnment fought a war on drugs, and the drugs have won.
-Addiction rates are higher and overdoses are a national epidemic. while POC have been disproportionately victimized, targeted, and incarcerated for drug crimes.
+Addiction rates are higher and overdoses are a national epidemic.
+While POC have been disproportionately victimized, targeted, and incarcerated for drug crimes.

 Solution: Release all non-violent drug offenders from prison nation-wide.
 Create a "Victims of the War on Drugs" fund to help those people re-integrate into society.
 Treat addiction like a public health issue, not a crime.
-Decriminalize use of all drugs and follow the model of Portugal by investing in addiction centers and treatment, not incarceration.
+Decriminalize the use of all drugs and follow the model of Portugal by investing in addiction centers and treatment, not incarceration.

 Why: We need real solutions to the pain and suffering addiction causes to the American people, not moralism about drug use.
 We need to minister to sick people, not punish folks who are already suffering

 Problem: We are losing valuable species faster than ever before.
 Endangered species must be protected and preserved in their natural habitat; many scientific advancements come from research on rare plants and animals; the health and beauty of the planet is a legacy we have a duty to leave to our children